 When real estate funds a Revocable Trust, the land’s ownership shifts from your name to the Trust’s.
 The deed will state that the Trust owns the property.
 Even though you don’t own the land, the Revocable Trust is for your benefit.
 Further, you can remove the property anytime or revoke the Trust.

 Because the Trust is Revocable, you can always modify the Trust as your life situation changes.
-But, like a Will, a well-drafted Revocable Trust clearly states where assets pass should a beneficiary die before the Grantor.
+But, like a Will, a well-drafted Revocable Trust clearly states where assets pass should a beneficiary diGrantore the Grantor.
 A good Estate Planning Lawyer asks you what result you wish and drafts terms accordingly.

 You create a trust by signing the document.
 Your signature “brings the trust to life.”
 A Revocable Trust may serve many purposes during your life and after your death.
 For example, your Revocable Living Trust could have Disclaimer Trust provisions to protect your spouse or Dynasty Trust provisions creating protective trusts sheltering your inheritance from your children’s spouses and creditors.
 Reviewing your goals and assets will help determine what provisions best fit your needs.
 Call for a free consultation!

-No person must have a Revocable Living Trust, but depending on your assets and goals, a Revocable Living Trust provids savings and privacy.
+No person must have a Revocable Living Trust, but depending on your assets and goals, a Revocable Living Trust provides savings and privacy.
 Read more about Is a Revocable Living Trust Right for Me?

 When using a Revocable Living Trust, a Trustee is often a Beneficiary.
 When using an Irrevocable Trust, the Trustee can be a Beneficiary, but this comes at a cost.
 Depending on the type of Trust, having the Beneficiary serve as the Trustee could open the Trust to attack by creditors.

 Revocable Living Trust might be an excellent estate planning tool for you, but it will take more than a short seminar to find out.
 Luckily, it will not cost you anything to get more information.
 Contact Us to set up a complimentary initial estate planning consultation.
-You can count on one thing; we won’t sell you a Revocable Living Trust unless it fits your estate plan.
+You can count on one thing: we won’t sell you a Revocable Living Trust unless it fits your estate plan.
 Please read more about our Estate Planning Process.

 Klenk Law has focused only on Estate Law for more than two decades.
 We’ve seen it all, and this experience allows us to explain sophisticated estate planning techniques clearly and concisely.
 We make it easy for you to understand Revocable Living Trusts so you can make the best decisions for yourself and your family.